 A good website should be useful and get its job done, but it can also be pretty at the same time.
 You can use one of the professional pre-designed themes or order a unique design made just for you.
 However, when just getting started, it is advised to choose an existing design, which is designed to be fully responsive.
 This guarantees that it will look great everywhere – on desktop, mobile, and tablet.

-Based on my personal experience, I strongly recommend WordPress with its support and an endless list of helpful plugins.
+Based on my personal experience, I strongly recommend WordPress with its support and a List of Essential Plugins.
 Of course, you should not get carried away with plugins, use only those you really need to keep your website up and running.